technology-toolbox/website/content/blog/jjameson/2010/08/01/soluto-and-antivir-solution-pro-virus.md

 title: Soluto and Antivir Solution Pro Virus
 date: 2010-08-01T06:26:00-06:00
 description:
-  "In one of the sessions I attended last week at TechReady (an internal training conference at Microsoft), the speaker mentioned a new piece of
-  \"anti-frustration software\" called Soluto which analyzes the boot time of your PC.
+  'In one of the sessions I attended last week at TechReady (an internal training conference at Microsoft), the speaker mentioned a new piece of "anti-frustration software" called Soluto which analyzes the boot time of your PC.
 It certainly sounded intriguing and I made a note to take a look at it when I got back home from Seattle.
 This morning I installed Soluto on my Windows 7 x64 desktop at home.
-Everything seemed great...at first...."
+Everything seemed great...at first....'
 aliases:
   [
     "/blog/jjameson/archive/2010/07/31/soluto-and-antivir-solution-pro-virus.aspx",